 (a) through (d) No change

 (e) Waiver of Appeal.
-By pleading guilty or no contest in a noncapital case, a defendant waives the right to have the appellate courts review the proceedings on a direct appeal.
-A defendant who pleads guilty or no contest may seek review only by filing a petition for post-conviction relief under Rule 32 33 and, if it is denied, a petition for review.
+A defendant who pleads guilty or no contest in a noncapital case waives the right to file a notice of appeal and to have an appellate court review the proceedings on a direct appeal under Rule 31.
+However, a defendant who pleads guilty or no contest may seek relief in the trial court by filing a Notice Requesting Post-Conviction Relief and a Petition for Post-Conviction Relief under Rule 32 33.

 (f) No change